• Skip to primary navigation

 Instructions

-1. Warm milk and gelatin together until gelatin is dissolved.
+• Warm 3 cups milk, 1 cup cream, and 1 Tbsp. of gelatin together in a saucepan until the gelatin is dissolved.
+Whisk the mixture a bit to incorporate the gelatin.
 You do not need to heat the milk very high.
-We use raw milk to make our ice cream so we watch the temperature closely.
-Usually around 100 F is enough to dissolve the gelatin.
-The gelatin will help you ice cream be smooth.
+We use fresh milk to make our ice cream, so we watch the temperature closely.
+Usually around 100F/38C is enough to dissolve the gelatin.

-5. Wait about twenty minutes, or until you hear the unit start to slow down its rotations.
+• Put the paddle inside the bowl, place the lid on top and turn the unit to on.
+Wait about twenty minutes, or until you hear the unit start to slow down its rotations.
 You'll be able to see through the top to determine if the ice cream is frozen to your satisfaction.
-Put in your additives, if you have them and allow them to mix in for a few minutes.
+Put in other additives, if you have them and allow them to mix in for a few minutes.

-7. If you need to store your ice cream, line a bread pan with parchment paper and empty your ice cream bowl into it.
+• If you need to store your ice cream, line a bread pan with parchment paper and empty your ice cream bowl into it.
 Freeze the ice cream in the pan.
 Pull the parchment paper out with your frozen ice cream inside, wrap up and put into a freezer bag or suitable container.
 I have some glass containers I use when I store my ice cream.
 Honestly, we eat it up right away most of the time.

-See notes below in post.
+See more notes below in post.

 Like I said, you have to place the bowl to the unit in your freezer so make sure you have freezer space for that – it’s a 2 qt., 7 inch bowl.